 But then doubt crept in and I left my second interview feeling even less confident.
 After all, they were probably interviewing others who had more experience than me and fit in the office better.
 But, as God would have it – literally – I got the phone call I had been hoping, praying and dreaming about for over a year.

 A year after praying about this exact position, I was offered a job to be a press secretary for a Christian Member of Congress.
 I called everyone I knew with the good news but not before thanking God again for His wonderful provision and in times like these – just plain good gifts.
+This is just ONE time God came through.
+Read about several other times He answered my specific prayers.

 I’ve been on the Hill for almost five years now, but to observers back then, it seemed I got the job very quickly.
 But I knew differently.
 Besides a year of prayer, I had made the choice to relinquish my plans, and instead surrender to God’s.
 And while my Eureka moment had come months prior, the day I was offered the job the light bulb finally turned on.